-Malaysia is one of my favourite countries to visit in Asia, offering up such a diversity of experiences (and food!).
+Malaysia is one of my favorite countries to visit in Asia, offering up such a diversity of experiences (and food!).
 One of my favorite places to visit is Kuching, the laid-back capital of Sarawak.

 Flying into the small city, the surroundings look so green.
 And that’s one of the attractions of Kuching: it’s a great base to explore the surrounding jungle and the culture of the native tribes of Borneo.

 From Kuching, it’s easy to head out on day trips to see the orangutans at Semenggoh Nature Reserve, to try and spot the proboscis monkeys and go hiking in Bako National Park or to visit the Sarawak Cultural Village at Damai Beach.
 Even better?
 If you’re on a budget, it’s possible to do all of these day trips utilizing the local buses for an extra cheap price.
 Have a free day?
 Visit the local Chinese temples, head to the Natural History Museum or explore the colorful street art and cat sculptures.

 At the end of the day, take a stroll along the river and then head for a relaxed meal and beer in one of the many cafes and bars.